Vijay-112007/Python_Mini_Project/README.md

 # Python_Mini_Project
+<p>This is a project which was done for the IT WORKSHOP III</p>
-This is a mini project which is about Smart Home Automation System
+This is a Restaurant Management System